adrianlzt/cerebro/bbdd/postgresql/explain.md

   - Merge Join (ordenamos los datos de las dos fuentes, y vamos buscando.
 El puntero que va leyendo en la segunda tabla solo avanza porque sabemos que los datos están ordenados)

+To combine multiple indexes, the system scans each needed index and prepares a bitmap in memory giving the locations of table rows that are reported as matching that index's conditions.
+The bitmaps are then ANDed and ORed together as needed by the query.
+Finally, the actual table rows are visited and returned.
+The table rows are visited in physical order, because that is how the bitmap is laid out; this means that any ordering of the original indexes is lost, and so a separate sort step will be needed if the query has an ORDER BY clause.
+For this reason, and because each additional index scan adds extra time, the planner will sometimes choose to use a simple index scan even though additional indexes are available that could have been used as well.

 # Desactivar nodos de escaneo / unión
 https://www.postgresql.org/docs/9.6/runtime-config-query.html